 Light fixtures range in price from $20 to well over $200.
 Sometimes you can luck out and find some nice light fixtures on Craig’s List or eBay for less.

 I hope you can benefit from this tutorial.
-I think you’ll agree, it is neither difficult nor challenging to swap out a light fixture.
+I think you’ll agree, it is neither difficult nor challenging changing out a light fixture.

 Before beginning the installation you MUST turn off the power to your fixture.